merivale/victor/docs/displacers.md

   | Maybe4 -- "dare"
 ```

 As this type definition indicates, I divide the English modalities into two logical categories, *yes* and *maybe*.
-This logical distinction will be made clearer as we proceed.
+This distinction will be made clearer as we proceed.
 Each of these two fundamental types then comes in four different *flavours* (though flavours 2 and 4 each exist in only one of the logical categories).
 I begin with the examination of modalities in `DISPLACED` messages, turning to their contribution to `PREORDAINED` and `REGULAR` messages in [section 4](#4-secondary-preordained-and-regular-messages) below.

 In the first instance, secondary `DISPLACED` messages are speculations about matters of present fact.
 Thus suppose, for example, that we are considering whether or not James knows Claire.
 There are two possible factual claims here, a plain one and a `NEGATIVE` one, encoded respectively in the following two sentences: